GEcaiIT/edx-documentation/en_us/course_authors/source/building_course/creating_new_course.rst

     that you define for the course.
 See :ref:`Set Important Dates for Your Course` for more information.

-4. Set the default licensing information for the course:
+4. Set the default licensing information for the course.

-  * Select **All Rights Reserved** to indicate to students that you own the copyright for course content.
+  * Select **All Rights Reserved** to indicate to learners that you own the copyright for course content.

-  * Select **Creative Commons** to grant others to right to share and use course content.
+  * Select **Creative Commons** to grant learners the right to share and use course content.
 You must then select the Creative Commons license options to apply: